What a great time to be alive my friends…

-If you go with an extreme ultralight backpack like the ZPacks Arc Blast you will certainly be in possession of one the lightest ultralight hiking backpacks that have ever existed.
+If you go with an extreme ultralight backpack like the ZPacks Arc Blast you will certainly be in possession of one of the lightest ultralight hiking backpacks that have ever existed.
 That said, the lighter the backpack is, the less tough (and possibly less comfortable) it will be.
-Also weight (or lack there of) is directly linked to price.
+Also weight (or lack thereof) is directly linked to price.

 I recommend trying to find a sweet balance between light and tough.
-With the Gregory Optic 48 you get the best of both worlds.
+With the Gregory Focal 48, you get the best of both worlds.